 62 Lower Sloane Street, Chelsea SW1W 8BP

-The recently opened Sloane Place is a new restaurant and hotel in Chelsea with lower ground floor cocktail bar.
+The recently opened Sloane Place is a new restaurant and hotel in Chelsea with a lower ground floor cocktail come wine bar.
 Open for daytime drinks (cheeky!) and late night cocktails every day of the week, the bar serves classic cocktails from whiskey sours to Manhattans and negronis, as well as Sloane Signatures ranging from the Diplomatic (Diplomatico Mantuano rum, Fernet Branca, angostura bitters, homemade orange syrup and a chocolate & orange wheel), to the Aperol Kiss (Aperol, Campari, fresh lemon juice and gomme syrup), Grapefritz (Aperol, fresh pink grapefruit juice, fresh lime juice, elderflower syrup and prosecco), and the Sloane Fashion (Bulleit 10 burbon, homemade orange syrup and angostura bitter).
-You can grab a few bar bites too, such as crispy squid and beef teryaki gyoza.
+You can grab a few bar bites too, such as crispy squid and beef teryaki gyoza and even these hotel bar bites will rival some of the best restaurants in London you’ll likely to visit.
 There’s also a private roof terrace on the first floor offering a full all-day dining menu and cocktails, alongside beautiful views of Chelsea.